DylanKentish/ECM3440-python/README.md

     print(n)
 ```

+Although we might think of range() as returning a list, it actually produces a new value for each iteration of the `for` loop.
+We call functions, or classes, like this *generators*.
 In Python We can write our own generators by using the `yield` keyword rather than  `return`, like this:

 ```python